SpannerProtocol/web-docs/docs/dpo_rule.md

   - **Withdraw Account** to store the funds to be returned to seat buyers.

 ##### ACTIVE
-When all seats are bought, a DPO is ready to commit to a target.
-If the Default Target from CREATE is available to be committed, the DPO must commit to it.
+When all seats are bought, a DPO is ready to buy to a target.
+If the Default Target from CREATE is available to be bought, the DPO must buy it.
 Otherwise, it is free to select another target to commit to.
 The Default Target might not be available because a user or another DPO could have committed to it first.

 After committing to a target successfully, unused funds will go to the Withdraw Account.
 Any Member can release the withdraw amount from that account to the DPO but Managers are encouraged and incentivized to do it.
 Released amounts are distributed proportionately to Members by their seats.
 Funds in the Yield Account, Bonus Account and Withdraw Account can be released as soon as amounts are acculumated there.

 ##### FAILED
-If the DPO has failed to buy all seats before its expiry, all funds in the Deposit Account will go to the Withdraw Account.
-DPOs directly chaining to this DPO, can commit to a new target.
-No other actions are allowed for a FAILED DPO except to withdraw.
+If the DPO has failed to sell all seats before its expiry, all funds in the Deposit Account will go to its Withdraw Account.
+No other actions are allowed except for withdrawing from the DPO.
+If the member is a DPO, the withdrawn amount will go to their deposit account, which can be used to commit to another Target.

 [comment]: <> (| ![DPO States]&#40;/img/DPO_States.svg&#41; |)